heliosproj/HeliOS/README.md

 # Important Notice
 HeliOS is **not** certified for use in safety-critical applications.
 The HeliOS source code, whether in full or in part, must **never** be used in applications where a risk to life exists.
 In other words, do not use HeliOS in your project if there is even a remote chance someone might get hurt.
 ***
-# Trademarks
-Microsoft and Microsoft Visual Studio Code are trademarks of the Microsoft group of companies.